Permissions

 ALL

-All the table permissions
+All table permissions

-Object/Layer: Function
+Function

 EXECUTE